Book a free strategy call — pick a time that works for you Book Now →

 Is my data safe with a third-party deployment service?

 Your data stays on your infrastructure.
 We configure and harden your OpenClaw agent; we don’t host your data.
-Credentials are handled through Composio OAuth middleware — the agent never sees raw passwords or tokens.
+Credentials are handled through Gog OAuth with an encrypted keyring — the agent never sees raw passwords or tokens.

 What happens if a CVE is discovered in OpenClaw?